ToshioCP/Gtk4-tutorial/gfm/sec3.md

 So, Gtkapplication also has the "activate" signal.

 Now we can solve the problem in `pr1.c`.
-We need to connect the activate signal to a handler.
+We need to connect the "activate" signal to a handler.
 We use a function `g_signal_connect` which connects a signal to a handler.

 ~~~C